 Deferred contributions related to capital assets consist of the unamortized amount of contributions received for the purchase of capital assets.
 Recognition of these amounts as revenue is deferred to periods when the related capital assets are amortized.
 Changes in deferred capital contributions are as follows:

-2022 2021
+2023 2022

-Balance, beginning of year 92,905 52,799

-Amount received during the year - 65,818

-Less: Amounts recognized as revenue during the year (27,872) (25,712)
+Balance, beginning of year Less: Amounts recognized as revenue during the year 65,033 (19,510) 92,905 (27,872)

-Balance, end of year 65,033 92,905
+Balance, end of year 45,523 65,033